Diego-HernSua/Linear_Discrete_Models_Energy_Production_Optimization/README.md

 5. **Discrete Models**
 - We will undertake a similar process but include discrete models, such as using binary variables to determine whether a particular energy source is used.
 This way, we will redefine the model by adapting the objective function and adding new constraints (e.g., limiting the maximum number of non-renewable energy types).

+6. **Interpretation and Conclusions**
+- The insights and conclusions are detailed in the .ipynb and .html files.